-Pinguicula carnivorous plants, more popularly known as the butterworts, is a species of carnivorous plants that employ their sticky, glandular leaves to entice, trap, and absorb insects to compensate for the meager mineral nutrition they get from the environments.
+Pinguicula carnivorous plants, more popularly known as the butterworts, are a species of carnivorous plants that employ their sticky, glandular leaves to entice, trap, and absorb insects to compensate for the meager mineral nutrition they get from the environments.
 At present, it has eighty known species.
-Of these, twelve belong to Europe, nine to North America and a few to northern Asia.
+Of these, twelve belong to Europe, nine to North America, and a few to northern Asia.
 You can find the largest variety in South and Central America.
 Most Pinguicula are perennial plants.
 The known annuals include P. Sharpii, P. crenatiloba, P. takakii and P. pumila.
 All types appear in the form of stem-less rosettes.

 Generally, butterworts grow in alkaline soils, offering meager nutrition.
 Certain types have adapted well to other types of soils like acidic peat swamps and even vertical walls of rocks.
 Many of the Mexican varieties often grow on rocks, mossy banks, and roadsides of oak-pine forests.